Great Sankey Primary School

 Times Tables:

 Children should try to use TTRockstars and NumBots regularly at home to help with their recall of times tables and basic skills.
-Login details for these websites can eb found at the front of your child's planner.
+Login details for these websites can be found at the front of your child's planner.

 Spellings:

 Spellings will be uploaded to Google classroom on a Friday.
 Children should practise these throughout the week ready for their spelling test on the following Friday.
+Logins for spellingframe can be found in front of your child's planner.
+This site includes a range of fun games for children to practice each week's spellings.

 Homework